stefan-jung/dita-ot/README.markdown

 ### Installing on macOS via Homebrew

-On macOS, you can also install DITA-OT using the [Homebrew] package manager:
+On macOS and Linux, you can also install DITA-OT using the [Homebrew] package manager:

     brew install dita-ot